 That was a man you could trust.
 I tell you, the way he had it worked out down to the tiniest detail was a masterpiece.
 That evening the sextons of the burial society came with a [00:16:00] bier to receive the distinguished corpse in grand style and transport it with the highest honors from the prison to the graveyard.

 That is, with a detail of two soldiers followed by the entire town.
-You can well imagine that Kivke never dreamt of such a state funeral in his life, and when they reached the gates of the cemetery, the two soldiers were given some vodka to drink, and the lady parted was brought inside, where Shimon the coachman, I'm passing on his name to you as my father did to me, was waiting for him with a team of four swift horses.
+You can well imagine that Kivke never dreamt of such a state funeral in his life, and when they reached the gates of the cemetery, the two soldiers were given some vodka to drink, and the late departed was brought inside, where Shimon the coachman, I'm passing on his name to you as my father did to me, was waiting for him with a team of four swift horses.

-Before the Cock Road, mind you, our dead hero was well across the town line on his merry way to Radiville, and from there, lickety split across the Austrian border to Brody.
+Before the cock crowed, mind you, our dead hero was well across the town line on his merry way to Radiville, and from there, lickety split across the Austrian border to Brody.
 It goes without saying that no one in Kamenka sleep a wink that night until Shimon the Coachman returned from Radiville.
 The whole town was beside itself with worry, and my grandfather, most of all.

-What if our dear Didd Kivke was apprehended at the border, and brought back to Kamenka as alive and well [00:17:00] as you and me?
+What if our dear dead Kivke was apprehended at the border, and brought back to Kamenka as alive and well [00:17:00] as you and me?
 Why, an entire community might be banished to Siberia.
 With God's help, however, Shimon the coachman and his team of swift horses returned safe and sound from Rediville, with a letter from Kivka that said, I wish to inform you all that I have arrived in Brody.

 And there was great joy in Kamenka.
 A banquet was given at my grandfather's house, to which the jailkeeper and the constable and the doctor and all the authorities were invited, and a gay time we had by all.
-A band played music, and everyone, mind you, got so drunk that the jailkeeper kissed my grandfather and his whole family as hard and as often as he could, and the constable greeted the don by taking off his unmentionables and dancing on my grandfather's roof.
+A band played music, and everyone, mind you, got so drunk that the jailkeeper kissed my grandfather and his whole family as hard and as often as he could, and the constable greeted the dawn by taking off his unmentionables and dancing on my grandfather's roof.

 After all, ransoming a Jew is nothing to sneeze at, and one's saved from a flogging yet.
 Not bad at all, eh?
-Well, take a deep breath, my good friend, because the real fun is yet to begin.
+Well, take a deep breath, my good friends, because the real fun is yet to begin.
 If you want to hear the rest of it, though, you'll kindly wait a few minutes, because I have to ask the [00:18:00] stationmaster here how much time we have left to Baranovich.

 That's not where I'm going, mind you, but I have to change trains there.
 There was nothing to do but wait.
 The man from Kamenka went to talk to the stationmaster, while we passengers, in the car, discussed him and his story.
 What do you think of him?
 A swell fellow.
 No nonsense about him.
 He sure can talk.